 Another research project explores self-violent resistance, such as self-immolation, hunger strikes, or suicide protest, in relation to other forms of conflict tactics.
 Relying on a discourse analysis across India, this research explores the constitution of embodied self-harm in protest as a conflict tactic.

-Brandon’s research has been supported by a Critical Language Scholarship from the United States Department of State Bureau of Educational and Cultural Affairs, a Peace and Violence Research Lab Fellowship through the School of Public Affairs, as well as additional funding and methods training support from the School of International Service.
+Brandon’s research has been supported by the United States Institute of Peace, a Critical Language Scholarship from the United States Department of State Bureau of Educational and Cultural Affairs, a Peace and Violence Research Lab Fellowship through the School of Public Affairs, as well as additional funding and methods training support from the School of International Service.
 Prior to joining SIS he worked for five years in Central Java, Indonesia with Mennonite Central Committee, an international peace and development agency.

 Recent Conference Presentations:

 conference on Social Movements and Protest: Race, Ethnicity, and Radicalism, San Diego, on May 4-5, 2018.